json-api/json-api/format/index.md

     "title": "Rails is Omakase",
     "author": { // To-One relationship
       "id":9,
-      "type":"people", // Type must be specified if different than the parent attribute "href":"http://example.com/people/9",
+      "type":"people", // Must be specified if type of the resource is different than the parent key name "href":"http://example.com/people/9",
     }
     "comments" : { // To-Many relationship